If you should ever need to install RabbitMQ manually, this is how to do it:

 Log in as an administrator.
 To see the output, run these from a Command Prompt in the sbin directory.

-Note: On Windows Vista (and later) you will need to elevate privilege (e.g. right-click on the icon to select Run as Administrator).
+Note: On Windows Vista (and later) it is necessary to elevate privilege (e.g. right-click on the icon to select Run as Administrator).

-You will need to navigate to rabbitmq_server-2.8.2\sbin to run commands if your system path does not contain the RabbitMQ sbin directory.
+Navigate to rabbitmq_server-3.11.17\sbin to run commands if the system path does not contain the RabbitMQ sbin directory.

-By default, the RabbitMQ logs and Mnesia database are stored in the current user's Application Data directory e.g. C:\Documents and Settings\%USERNAME%\Application Data or C:\Users\%USERNAME%\AppData\Roaming (Windows Vista and later).
+By default, the RabbitMQ logs and node's data directory are stored in the current user's Application Data directory e.g. C:\Documents and Settings\%USERNAME%\Application Data or C:\Users\%USERNAME%\AppData\Roaming.

 Execute echo %APPDATA% at a Command Prompt to find this directory.
 Alternatively, Start > Run %APPDATA% will open this folder.